reinert/requestor/README.md

 ## Event-Driven Callbacks

-Requestor declares its own Request contract coherent with the requesting domain.
+After invoking a request, we receive a `Request<T>` instance.
+It is a deferred object that enables us to chain callbacks to handle all possible results of the request call.
+Besides that, we can also access all request options that formed this request.

-A `Request<T>` gives access to the response body as `T` if it is successful (2xx).
+A `Request<T>` gives access to the response body as `T` if it resolves successfully (2xx).
 Check the available callbacks:
   * **onSuccess**( payload [, response [, request]] -> {} )
     * executed when the response *is successful* (status = 2xx)
     * features the *deserialized payload* and the *response* (optional)